LalatenduMohanty/chess-pgn-recorder/DESIGN_DOC.md

 1-0
 ==================================================

-Would you like to edit any move? (y/n): y
+Would you like to edit moves or add more moves? (y/n): y

 Current moves:
 1. e4 e5
 2. Nf3 Nc6
 3. Bb5 a6

-Enter move number to edit (1-3) or 'done' to finish: 2 Which color? (white/black): black
+Enter move number to edit (1-3), 'add' to add more moves, or 'done' to finish: 2 Which color? (white/black): black
 Current move: Nc6
 Enter new move: Nf6
-Move updated
+✓ Move updated

-Updated moves:
+Current moves:
 1. e4 e5
 2. Nf3 Nf6
 3. Bb5 a6

-Enter move number to edit (1-3) or 'done' to finish: done
+Enter move number to edit (1-3), 'add' to add more moves, or 'done' to finish: done

 Final PGN: